SQL Server benchmarks

 What is measured

-RowCount controls the TOP N in the SP query — the benchmark measures how roundtrip latency scales from 0 rows (no data, pure call overhead) to 50 000 rows (large result set streaming).
+RowCount controls the TOP N in the stored procedure query.
+The benchmark measures how round trip latency scales from 0 rows (no data, pure call overhead) to 50 000 rows (large result set streaming).

 [Params(0, 10, 100, 1_000, 5_000, 10_000, 50_000)]